 - Sponsors make their donations corresponding to their sponsee’s performance in the event.

-Pledge fundraisers like these are popular choices because they can get the whole community involved, whether as a participant or a sponsor.
-You can even offer unique prizes and other incentives to motivate students to fundraise to their best ability.
+Pledge fundraisers like these can get the whole community involved, whether as a participant or a sponsor.
+You can even offer unique prizes and other incentives to motivate students to fundraise to the best of their abilities.

-Any experienced fundraiser knows that fundraising success all starts with a stellar fundraising idea for schools—and sometimes that can be the hardest part.
+Any experienced fundraiser knows that school fundraising success all starts with a stellar school-specific fundraising idea—and sometimes that can be the hardest part.

 About the Author: